Real-normalized differentials: limits on stable curves: The RN differential in plumbing coordinates

 \section{The RN differential in plumbing coordinates}

 In this section we construct explicitly the RN differential on any smooth jet curve $X_{w,u,\us}$ in plumbing coordinates.
-The construction starts with a collection of RN differentials on $C^v$ with prescribed singular parts at $p_\ell$ and with residues at the nodes given by a solution to the {\em flow} Kirchhoff problem, and uses the ARN solution of the \RHP with the initial data matching the jumps of this collection of differentials on $C^v$ to construct a differential on $C_{u,\us}$.
-This differential will not be real-normalized, as the limit RN differential is not real-normalized (see remark~\ref{rem:LRNnotRN}).
-To correct it, we then proceed recurrently, by using RN differentials with residues solving the {\em force} Kirchhoff problem, with the electromotive force being equal to the imaginary part of the periods of the differential constructed at the previous step.
+The construction starts with a collection of RN differentials on $C^v$ with prescribed singular parts at $p_\ell$ and with residues at the nodes given by a solution of the {\em flow} Kirchhoff problem.
+Note that this differential is not strictly speaking real-normalized: already for the case of an irreducible nodal curve and a differential with no residues, when there are no residues in the limit either, the period over a loop passing through a node is equal to the integral of the RN integral on the normalization from one preimage of the node to the other, which may not be real.

+We then use the ARN solution of the \RHP with the initial data matching the jumps of this collection of differentials on $C^v$ to construct a differential on $C_{u,\us}$.
+Since the ARN solutions have zero periods, the resulting differential will not be real-normalized.
+We thus proceed recurrently, by using RN differentials with residues solving the {\em force} Kirchhoff problem, with the electromotive force being equal to the imaginary part of the periods of the differential constructed at the previous step.
 The bound of the ARN solution of the \RHP from proposition~\ref{ARNPJP} is used crucially to show that this construction converges.

 We continue to use the notation for plumbed surfaces and the \RHP as in the previous section. \begin{notat} For a fixed smooth jet curve $X_{w,u,\us}$, given any collection of real numbers $\uc=\lbrace c_e\rbrace_{e\in E(\Gamma)}$ satisfying conditions (0) and (1) of the Kirchhoff problem, we denote $\Phi(\uc)=\lbrace \Phi^{v}(\uc)\rbrace_{v\in V(\Gamma)}$ the collection of RN differentials on $C^v_u$ with prescribed singular parts $\sigma_\ell$ and prescribed residues $r_\ell$ (encoded by the coordinate $w$) at the marked points $p_\ell$, with residue $ic_e$ at the preimage $q_e$ of every node, and holomorphic elsewhere. \end{notat} \begin{lm} For any $\uc$ satisfying conditions (0) and (1) of the Kirchhoff problem, let $f_e(\uc):=\left.\Phi^{v(e)}(\uc)\right|_{V_e}-ic_e dz_e/z_e$ be the collection of holomorphic differentials on $V_e$.
 Let $\omega(\uc)=\lbrace \omega^v(\uc)\rbrace$ be the ARN solution on $\widehat C_{u,\us}$ to the \RHP with initial data $\left.\left(f_e(\uc)-I_e^*f_{-e}(\uc)\right)\right|_{\gamma_e^{s_e}}$.
 Then the collection of differentials